Parkland students have used social media to take back the internet — and the gun control debate

 Even after the Florida state legislature struck down the assault weapons proposal days after the shooting, the real power to create change isn't solely in a politician's vote.
 It also rests with the students, according to Littau.
 And he expects they'll keep working for change the best way they know how, by mobilizing on Twitter.

-"They are able to use these tools more effectively than someone form this generation could," he said.
+"They are able to use these tools more effectively than someone from this generation could," he said.

-And people will remember that "when the time came, they didn’t sulk on their iPhones.
-They’re using them to create change," he said.
+And people will remember that "when the time came, they didn’t sulk on their iPhones — they’re using them to create change."